gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | storeUid | integer |  |

-Get list of stores by providing pick up available store uids.
+Use this API to get the store details by entering the unique identifier of the pickup stores shown in the response of available-delivery-mode API.

 *Success Response:*

-Returns available store information with its address
+Success.
+Returns available store information with its address as shown below.

 Schema: `StoreDetailsResponse`